wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Bug fix with the visibility of Recipe posts

 = 3.0.0 =
 * You can now view all your recipes created using Recipe Card Blocks on the All Recipes page.
 Managing your recipes or adding new ones has become much easier!